 WoW Archivist is a biweekly column by WoW Insider's Scott Andrews, who explores the secrets of World of Warcraft's past.
 What did the game look like years ago?
 Who is etched into WoW's history?
 What secrets does the game still hold?
-It first appeared on our sister site on May 9th and is included here by permission.
+It first appeared on our sister site on December 4th and is included here by permission.

 You may have taken Upper Blackrock Spire, Warlord Zaela

 , but the classic version lives in our hearts, where your orc friends can't get to it.
 In 2005, UBRS was the dungeon everyone desperately aspired to run.
 We begged to run it.
 We paid to run it.
 We sat in capital cities for hours just hoping, dreaming, that someone, somehow, would put together an UBRS group.